 - I continued to deal with anxiety but, not nearly as much as in past years.

 Now it’s time to pull out the annual I’m determined to do better list, the yearly look back and the firm resolve to improve.

 Because none of us are immune to possibility.

-What I’ve learned is, He’s not interested in my resolutions.
+What I’ve learned is, God is not interested in my resolutions.

 He wants my submission.

 Instead of making resolutions for the future He wants me to reflect on the past year, the things I did, good and bad, the lives I touched, the life-changes I experienced.
 You might want to reflect too, take time to look back and maybe set some goals for the coming year.

 - What was the most important decision you made this year?

 - Can you list three major blessings you experienced?

 - How did you improve your life?
 How did you improve other’s lives?